What is Music Technology?

 How will I be assessed?

-Joe studied for A Levels in Maths, Music Technology and Physics, as well as for a RSL Level 3 Rock Award – in which he performed in two bands.
+Joe studied for A Levels in Maths, Music Technology and Physics as well as performing in two bands.
 In September 2011 he began a 3 year undergraduate programme at the School of Digital Media Technology at Birmingham Conservatoire.

 Students studying a 3 or 4 AS level programme should normally have achieved an average GCSE point score of 5.5 or above and at least a grade C in Maths and/or English (unless specified otherwise).
 Students with a point score between 4.5 – 5.5 will normally take a mixture of Subsidiary Diplomas and AS levels.
 You can check your likely GCSE point score by going to 'Choosing the Right Course' on the website and entering your predicted grades.

 You will need at least a grade C in GCSE music, or a pass in BTEC Music/Music Technology - including a PASS in the theory module, and/or grade 5 theory and grade 5 performance.
-If you study A level Music Technology, you will be expected to take part in the Band Workshop programme and take part in many of the concerts as well as attend professional concerts – both in and out of college.
+An ability to read music (not Guitar TAB) is highly encouraged (although not essential) as reading music is a skill needed for the AS examination.

-A substantial number of CDs will be required for recording coursework.
+A substantial number of recordable CDs will be required for recording coursework.

-Students are required to buy Music Technology from Scratch by Mortimer Rhind-Tutt (just under £16), are recommended to buy The Student Guide to Music Technology (just over £20) and regularly read Sound on Sound and/or Music Tech magazine (both of which are available in the LRC).
+Students are encouraged to buy Music Technology from Scratch by Mortimer Rhind-Tutt (just under £16), The Student Guide to Music Technology (just over £20) and regularly read Sound on Sound (which is available in the LRC).